XiaYifan1999/LOPR/README.md

 }
 ```

+## Note
-# Please remember to unzip the `gspbox.zip' and `utils.zip' in the directory.
+Please unzip the `gspbox.zip' and `utils.zip' in the directory.

+This demo requires Matlab environment and GPU.
+(GPU accelerates the KNN, and users can convert to CPU.)